scorpianabhi/hw2-template/README.md

 * Check the logs from Travis to make sure that your program is compiling.
 * Make sure your last push is before the deadline.
 Your last push will be considered as your final submission.
 * If you need to be considered for partial grade for any reason(failing tests on travis,etc).
 Then email the staff before the deadline.
 Late email requests may not be considered.
+* Vagrant is entirely optional.
+Use it only if your development environment is giving you problems.
 * Post questions on Piazza if you have any questions.
 * Please contact the course staff if you run into issues.
 We are here to help you!